kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![blocked from accessing webpage](../../content/images/blocked-from-accessing-page.png)

+- Removing this section as it looks like the site is unaccessible from Thailand.

 ### Pre-glaucoma diagnosis

 - On 28th November, I have an eye examination at Rutnin Eye Hospital in Bangkok.